riverratz/BiSECT/README.md

 #### Extracting function and file information using raw Python
-Users may run any of the `*_python.py` scripts in the `feature_extractions` directory of this repo via the command line like so,
+You can also run any of the `*_python.py` scripts in the `feature_extractions` directory of this repo via the command line like so,

 ```
 ./script_extraction_python.py path/to/binaries